 The key to composing the perfect thank you for supporting my business message — as we’ve already mentioned is sincerity.
 You want your recipient to know that you had them in mind when you wrote the card.

 However, when you’re dealing with hundreds (perhaps even thousands) of thank you notes the level of personalization may need a little streamlining.
-Though regardless how big your business gets, it’s always wise to continue showering your customers with very personal touches.
+However, regardless how big your business gets, it’s always wise to continue showering your customers with very personal touches.

-And while it may seem odd to associate an authentic experience with automation — hear us out because we truly believe we’ve touched on the sweet spot.
+And while it may seem odd to associate an authentic experience with automation — hear us out because we truly believe we’ve found the sweet spot.
 Writing hundreds of thank you notes by hand, while ideal isn’t the best use of your time.
 However, sending generic thank you notes without personalization will not have nearly the same effect.

 So the next best thing would be to use a tool that will help you marry automation with the ability to personalize your message.